chaostal/mtg_cards/README.md

 mtg_cards.py
 ============
 It all started when I wanted to track my magic cards...
 I started out with a simple csv file in gnumeric.
 Then I thought, it would be cool to have a better interface to search them :) Then I used flask to read the csv file an show it in my browser (eg on localhost:5000).
-Now I am thinking of a mysqlq backend because it's much better for nested search queries and stuff like that, in my opinion.
+Now I am switched to sqlite and refactored the csv stuff so that there is a import-csv option.
 So this is where we're at now.
-A simple flas app that reads Magic Cards from a csv file.
+A simple flask app that reads Magic Cards from a sqlite db that can import cards via csv file.

 usage
 -----
-To run the app for now you'd need a csv file like mine (gotta push an an example for easier usage).
-Then you'd need to set up a virtual environment like this:
+To run the app for now you'd either need a csv file like mine (pushed an an example for easier usage) or you can add single cards if you like to.
+But first you'd need to set up a virtual environment like this:

 `python -m venv mtg_card_venv`